ebzzry/ebzzry.github.io/en/src/quotes.md

 - “Failure is only the opportunity more intelligently to begin again.
 There is no disgrace in honest failure; there is disgrace in fearing to fail.”<br>
   ―Henry Ford

+- “The only man who makes no mistakes is the man who never does anything.”<br>
+  ―Theodore Roosevelt

+- “You mustn’t be afraid to dream a little bigger, darling.”<br>
+  ―Eames, Inception (2010)

+- “An idea is like a virus.
+Resilient.
+Highly contagious.
+And the smallest seed of an idea can grow.
+It can grow to define or destroy you”<br>
+  ―Dominick Cobb, Inception (2010)

+- “Whilst ironically, those who aren’t willing to break will break first.”<br>
+  ―MindSmash

+- “This is what I did in order to preserve my life.
+I am a different species from you, but we are in a partnership which demands mutual respect.
+On that premise, the common purpose that binds us is survival.”<br>
+  ―Migi, Parasyte -the maxim- (2014)

+- “You all underestimate humans.
+Individually, they may appear weak, but that is not the case.
+What we need to recognize is that humans are a single lifeform comprised of millions of individuals.
+Besides their individual brains, humans possess a different ‘brain’ of enormous magnitude.
+The moment we act in opposition to that brain, we will lose.”<br>
+  ―Reiko Tamura, Parasyte -the maxim- (2014)

+- “In comparison, humans are the true parasitic vermin infesting this planet.”
+  ―Takeshi Hirokawa, Parasyte -the maxim- (2014)

+- “So in the end, it’s hypocritical for us to love Earth without loving ourselves.”
+  ―Shinichi Izumi, Parasyte -the maxim- (2014)